slerman12/Help-me/Eczema.md

 Maybe imagine a person regularly having to crawl to get to the bathroom, as I did, because that person can't unbend their arms and legs, eyes subconsciously squinting with pain, intense pain and itching on every corner of their body, and the body-wide stinging burn if they take a shower.
 This is a description of me, serving my teachers or employers at the University of Rochester because I had to, by their authority, debug data-cleaning software that I never got credit for, for example, or meet arbitrary requirements to satisfy the slow-to-correct judgements of unintelligent faculty.

-This was the price I regularly paid to do some soulless debugging work that I never got credit for.
+This was the price I regularly paid to do some soulless debugging work that I never got credit for for them that served no purpose.

 The severity shown also isn’t the full height of my eczema, nor how widespread it gets (e.g., my neck, face, and full torso).
 - The shown gashes are **FAR** from the full severity that I regularly had to work through, through pure willpower, during my PhD.